 - A10.
 The nature, timing and extent of audit procedures with respect to the requirements in paragraphs 9-13 of this SSA will vary depending on the circumstances.
-For example, the following factors may suggest the need for different or more extensive procedures than would otherwise be the case: - The work of the auditor's expert relates to a significant matter that involves subjective and complex judgments. - The auditor has not previously used the work of the auditor's expert, and has no prior knowledge of that expert's competence, capabilities and objectivity. - The auditor's expert is performing procedures that are integral to the audit, rather than being consulted to provide advice on an individual matter. - The expert is an auditor's external expert and is not, therefore, subject to the firm's quality control policies and procedures.
+For example, the following factors may suggest the need for different or more extensive procedures than would otherwise be the case: - The work of the auditor's expert relates to a significant matter that involves subjective and complex judgments. - The auditor has not previously used the work of the auditor's expert, and has no prior knowledge of that expert's competence, capabilities and objectivity. - The auditor's expert is performing procedures that are integral to the audit, rather than being consulted to provide advice on an individual matter. - The expert is an auditor's external expert and is not, therefore, subject to the firm's system of quality management.

-The Auditors Firms Quality Control Policies and Procedures (Ref: Para.
+The Auditor's Firm's System of Quality Management (Ref: Para.
 8(e))

 A11.
-An auditor's internal expert may be a partner or staff, including temporary staff, of the auditor's firm, and therefore subject to the quality control policies and procedures of that firm in accordance with SSQC 1 or national requirements that are at least as demanding.
-Alternatively, an auditor's internal expert may be a partner or staff, including temporary staff,
+An auditor's internal expert may be a partner or staff (i.e., personnel), including temporary staff, of the auditor's firm, and therefore subject to the system of quality management of that firm in accordance with SSQM 19 or national requirements that are at least as demanding.10 An auditor's internal expert may also be a partner or staff, including temporary staff, of a network firm, and is subject to the firm's policies or procedures for network requirements and network services in accordance with SSQM 1.
+In some instances, the auditor's internal expert of a network firm may be subject to common quality management policies or procedures as the auditor's firm, given that they are part of the same network.

-&lt;sup>8 SSA 500, paragraph 8.
+8 SSA 500, paragraph 8.

-&lt;sup>9 SSQC 1, "Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements," paragraph 12(f).
+9 SSQM 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements, paragraph 16(w).